Understanding sample ratios

 This topic explains what sample ratios are and how to detect a sample ratio mismatch (SRM).

-In your experiments, the sample ratio is the ratio between end users receiving each of your experimentation treatments.
-An SRM is a mismatch between the proportion of users expected in your experimentation treatments and the actual number of users in each treatment.
+In your experiments, the sample ratio is the ratio between end users receiving each of your experiment variations.
+An SRM is a mismatch between the number of users expected and the actual number of users included in each variation.

 SRMs can occur if you are using JavaScript-based client-side SDKs.
 If LaunchDarkly alerts you of an SRM in one of your experiments, there are actions you can take to correct it.